ray-project/ray/doc/source/rllib-sample-collection.rst

 ----------------------------------------------------------------------

-RLlib's RolloutWorkers, when running against a live environment, use the `SamplerInput` class to interact with that environment to produce batches of experiences.
+RLlib's RolloutWorkers, when running against a live environment, use the `SamplerInput` class to interact with that environment and thereby produce batches of experiences.
 The two implemented sub-classes of `SamplerInput` are `SyncSampler` and `AsyncSampler` (residing under the `RolloutWorker.sampler` property).

-In case the "_use_trajectory_view_api" top-level config key is set to True, which is the case by default since version >=1.2.0, every such sampler object will itself use the `SampleCollector` API to store and retrieve temporary environment-, model-, and other data during episode rollouts.
+In case the "_use_trajectory_view_api" top-level config key is set to True (by default since version >=1.2.0), every such sampler object will use the `SampleCollector` API to store and retrieve temporary environment-, model-, and other data during rollouts.
-The exact number of environment transitions and behavior for a single such rollout is determined by several important config keys:
+The exact number of environment transitions and behavior for a single such rollout is determined by the following important Trainer config keys:

-**batch_mode []**: The two possible values are "truncate_episodes" (default) and "complete_episodes".
+**batch_mode [truncate_episodes|complete_episodes]**:
-  In the `batch_mode=truncated_episodes` setting, rollouts are performed over exactly `rollout_fragment_length` (see below) number of steps.
-Thereby, steps are counted as environment steps by default (see below) or as individual agent steps.
-It does not matter, whether one or more episodes end within this rollout or whether the rollout starts within an already ongoing episode.
+  *truncated_episodes (default value)*: Rollouts are performed over exactly `rollout_fragment_length` (see below) number of steps.
+Thereby, steps are counted as either environment steps or as individual agent steps (see `count_steps_as` below).
+  It does not matter, whether one or more episodes end within this rollout or whether the rollout starts in the middle of an already ongoing episode.
-  In the `batch_mode=complete_episodes` setting, each rollout is exactly one episode long, no matter how long this episode lasts.
+  *complete_episodes*: Each rollout is exactly one episode long and always starts at the beginning of an episode.
+It does not matter how long an episode lasts.
   The `rollout_fragment_length` setting will be ignored.
-Note that you have to be careful when chosing this batch_mode if your environment does not terminate easily (could lead to enormous batch sizes).
+Note that you have to be careful when chosing `complete_episodes` as batch_mode.
+If your environment does not terminate easily, this setting could lead to enormous batch sizes.

-**rollout_fragment_length [int]**: The exact number of environment- or agent steps to be performed per rollout, if the `batch_mode` setting is "truncate_episodes".
+**rollout_fragment_length [int]**: The exact number of environment- or agent steps to be performed per rollout, if the `batch_mode` setting (see above) is "truncate_episodes".
-  `rollout_fragment_length` is ignored, if `batch_mode=complete_episodes`.
+  If `batch_mode=complete_episodes`, `rollout_fragment_length` is ignored,
-  The unit to count fragments in (environment- or agent steps) is set via `count_steps_by` within the `multiagent` config dict.
+  The unit to count fragments in is set via `count_steps_by=env_steps|agent_steps` within the `multiagent` config dict.
-**horizon [int]**:
-**soft_horizon**:
-**no_done_at_end**:

-Determines, how to build per-RolloutWorker batches, which are then usually concat'd to form the train batch.
-Note that "steps" below can mean different things (either env- or agent-steps) and depends on the
-  `count_steps_by` (multiagent) setting below.
-    # truncate_episodes: Each produced batch (when calling
-    #   RolloutWorker.sample()) will contain exactly `rollout_fragment_length`
-    #   steps.
-This mode guarantees evenly sized batches, but increases
-    #   variance as the future return must now be estimated at truncation
-    #   boundaries.
-    # complete_episodes: Each unroll happens exactly over one episode, from
-    #   beginning to end.
-Data collection will not stop unless the episode
-    #   terminates or a configured horizon (hard or soft) is hit.

-**rollout_fragment_length**:

-During these rollouts, a Sampler uses its SampleCollector to store trajectory (episode) data and to retrieve this data for a) model compute-action calls, b) calling a Policy's postprocessing function (postproces_trajectory), and c) building a final batch to be used for training.
-This latter train-batch may be concatenated with other RolloutWorkers' batches to form the actual train batch (of size "train_batch_size").
+**multiagent->count_steps_by [env_steps|agent_steps]**: Within the multiagent
+  config dict, you can set the unit, by which we will count rollout fragment lengths as well as the final train_batch_size (see below).
+Possible values are:
+  *env_steps (default)*:

+**horizon [int]**: Some environments are limited by default in the number of maximum timesteps an episode can last.
+This limit is called the "horizon" of an episode.
+  For example, for CartPole-v0, the maximum number of steps per episode is 200 by default.
+  You can overwrite this setting, however, by using the `horizon` config.
+  If provided, RLlib will first try to increase the environment's built-in horizon setting (e.g. openAI gym Envs have a `spec.max_episode_steps` property), if the user provided horizon is larger than this env-specific setting.

+**soft_horizon [bool]**: False by default.
+If set to True, the episode will
+  a) not be reset when reaching the horizon and b) no `done=True` will be set in the trajectory data sent to the postprocessors and training (`done` will remain False at the horizon).

+**no_done_at_end [bool]**: Never set `done=True`, at the end of an episode or when any artificial horizon is reached.

+To trigger a single rollout, RLlib calls `RolloutWorker.sample()`, which returns a SampleBatch or MultiAgentBatch object representing all the data collected during one rollout.
+These batches are then usually further concatenated (from the `num_workers` parallelized RolloutWorkers) to form a final train batch.
+The size of that train batch is determined by the `train_batch_size` config parameter.
+Train batches are usually sent to the Policy's `learn_on_batch` method, which handles loss calculation, backprop, and optimizer stepping.

+Let's now look at how Policy and Model let the RolloutWorker and its SampleCollector know, what data in the ongoing episode/trajectory to use for the different required method calls during rollouts.
+These method calls in particular are:
+Policy.compute_actions_from_input_dict to compute actions to be taken in an episode.
+Policy.postprocess_trajectory, which is called after an episode ends or a rollout hit its `rollout_fragment_length` limit (in `batch_mode=truncated_episodes`).

 Trajectory View API
 -------------------
-**#TODO maybe we shouldn't even call this an "API", since 99% of all this happens automatically under the hood.**

-The trajectory view API is a common format by which Models and Policies communicate to each other as well as to the SampleCollector, which data to store, how to store and retrieve it, and how to present this data as inputs to the Policy's different methods.
+The trajectory view API is a common format by which Models and Policies communicate to each other as well as to the SampleCollector, which data to store, how to store and retrieve the data, and how to present this data as inputs to the Policy's different methods.

-In particular, the methods that will receive inputs based on trajectory view rules are
+In particular, the methods that will receive inputs dependent on trajectory view rules are

+a) Policy.compute_actions_from_input_dict
-a) Policy.compute_actions_from_input_dict, b) Policy.postprocess_trajectory, and c)
+b) Policy.postprocess_trajectory and
-Policy.learn_on_batch (and consecutively: the Policy's loss function).
+c) Policy.learn_on_batch (and consecutively: the Policy's loss function).

 The input data to these methods can stem from either the environment (observations, rewards, and infos), the model itself (previously computed actions, internal state outputs, action-probs, etc..)